tiandi111/NoSecretLeak/README.md

 An example of secret list is shown above.
 The comma is used to separate each secret, you can also use other separator as you like.
 **Ps: The only format that is supported by the current version is .txt file.**
 ### Step5: Run NoSecretLeak
-    cd ~/dir  // cd to the directory your want to scan NoSecretLeak -s=secret -sep=,
+    cd ~/dir  // cd to the directory you want to scan NoSecretLeak -s=secret -sep=,
 Write secret path after -s flag and your separator after -sep flag.
 ### Step6: Get your report